-- Lows: High transaction fees.
-Contactless payment functionality extra.
+- Lows: Requires NAB bank account.
+High upfront cost.
 High cost of replacement for card reader.

-- Buy if: You already bank with NAB and want to keep things simple.
+- Choose if: You already bank with NAB and want to keep things simple.

-NAB Now is a mobile point of sale (mPOS) solution offered by National Australia Bank.
-The service was launched in early 2015.
-It principally targets small businesses in Australia who want to accept card payments on-the-go.
-According to the bank, the major benefits of NAB Now reside in making card payments both easier and faster than traditional payment terminals.
+It principally targets small businesses in Australia who want to accept card payments on the go.
+According to the bank, the major benefits of NAB MPOS is to make card payments both easier and faster than traditional payment terminals.